-The 24.1 & 22.4rpm auger speeds are suitable for the majority of mixing and chopping situations.
+The 29 rpm auger speed is suitable for the majority of mixing and chopping situations.
 If the mix is being over processed the engine revs / PTO rpm of the tractor can be reduced to achieve a slower auger speed.

-The 13 & 12.1rpm auger speed should be used when a heavy recipe is being mixed (such as a pre- mix).
+The 15.7rpm auger speed should be used when a heavy recipe is being mixed (such as a pre- mix).
 This speed is also useful if the mixing process needs to be stopped and re-started.
-Using this speed will effectively reduce the horsepower required to run the machine by 46% which makes the machine easier to re-start.
-It is also possible to drive the machine using a smaller tractor than usual say (100 hp) if the slowest auger speed is selected.
+Using this speed will effectively reduce the horsepower required to run the machine by 45% which makes the machine easier to re-start.
+It is also possible to drive the machine using a smaller tractor than usual say (90-100 hp) if the 15.7rpm auger speed is selected.
 The slow auger speed is not recommended for chopping material, it is only suitable for certain mixing applications

-The fastest 43.3 & 40rpm auger speed can be employed to speed up the chopping of dry fibrous material, chopping small batches of root crops, and mixing smaller rations, as well as being used to clear material from the auger flight, once feeding is complete.
+The fastest 52.3 rpm auger speed, can be employed to speed up the chopping of dry fibrous material, chopping small batches of root crops, and mixing smaller rations, as well as being used to clear material from the auger flight, once feeding is complete.